-Regional Men’s Health Program
+Regional Male Health Program

 The Men’s Health Program provides support, advocacy and coordination of improved health care practices and identification of service provision gaps within Aboriginal men in the Kimberley using culturally safe engagement strategies.

 Regional Hearing Health Program

 The Regional Hearing Health program provides various supports and training to local health care workers in the management of ear disease and improved hearing health outcomes in their communities across the Kimberley.

 The program also provides local patient screening by ENT specialist and audiologist services for early intervention and treatment of Otitis Media.

 Kimberley Foot Initiative